DaizLily/Metaverse-Domains/README.md

 Each extension serves a different purpose, catering to various needs within the metaverse and helping users identify the nature of different virtual spaces.

+### What devices are Metaverse domains compatible with?

+Metaverse domains are designed for use with advanced VR/AR devices like the Apple Vision Pro, as well as traditional devices such as Windows or Mac computers, and iOS or Android smartphones.